lpego/mzb-suite/docs/source/files/configuration.rst

 Such a taxonomy file can be easily generated from a list of classes using utilities like the R package `taxize <https://github.com/ropensci/taxize>`_ or others.

 Please note that the taxonomic rank selection can be different (for instance, it could be ``class, family, genus, species``), the only constrain is that the requested taxonomic cutoff rank (parameter `lset_class_cut``) must also exist in the taxonomy file.
-If for some classes the requested taxonomic cutoff has no value or is NA (due to the fact that that level is not available or the query is at a higher taxonomic rank), then that class is dropped.
+If for some classes the requested taxonomic cutoff has no value or is NA (due to the fact that that level is not available, or the query is at a higher taxonomic rank), then that class is dropped and all its instances will not be considered for model training.

-So, if our taxonomy file looks like the table above, if we requested taxonomic cutoff ``order``, we would obtain 2 classes (Ephemeroptera, line 1+2; Plecoptera, line 3); if we requested taxonomic cutoff ``family``, we would obtain 2 classes (Hpetageniidae, line 2; Perlodidae, line 3); if we requested taxonomic cutoff ``suborder``, we would obtain 1 class (Setisura, line 2).
+For example, if our taxonomy file looks like the table above, if we requested taxonomic cutoff ``order``, we would obtain 2 classes (Ephemeroptera, line 1+2; Plecoptera, line 3); if we requested taxonomic cutoff ``family``, we would obtain 2 classes (Heptageniidae, line 2; Perlodidae, line 3); if we requested taxonomic cutoff ``suborder``, we would obtain 1 class (Setisura, line 2).

 Please also see :ref:`files/scripts/processing_scripts:Preparing training data` for details on the function that prepares the traning data using the taxonomy file.